Cordyceps: Could the Real 'Last of Us' Zombie Fungus Actually Infect Humans?

 Ants

-The table below highlights some relationships:
+The list below highlights some relationships:

 Fungi like these are not just killers; they display an almost engineered capacity to manipulate insect behavior, ensuring their own survival and propagation with startling precision.